angular/material-adaptive/Feedback.md

 ## Architecture and Coding

-Make sure works with AngularJS 1.4.7
-In general, follow the styleguide https://github.com/johnpapa/angular-styleguide Comment your class and critical functions
+In general, follow the (AngularJS Style Guide [John Papa])(https://github.com/johnpapa/angular-styleguide) Comment your class and critical functions
+Make sure your application works as expected with AngularJS 1.4.7

+### Coding Guidelines

 * Package by features (@see Folders-by-Feature and LIFT style )
   * Use `feature` module for easy understanding and grouping